Here’s a sample resume we recently produced for a Relationship Manager in Singapore.

 - Expanded high net worth clientele base by 25% and increased Assets Under Management (AUM) of existing portfolio by 15%.
 [Include career achievements to make your CV memorable, and include metrics to substantiate your contributions where possible.]

-- Achieved sales target of SGD 25 million within first year of joining DBS within Singapore market alone
+- Achieved sales target of MYR 25 million within first year of joining DBS within Singapore market alone.

 - Technical Skills: Microsoft Office, Outlook Express